It’s my first week back at the office for 2020 after some rest and relaxation from a three-week skiing vacation.

 I took a calculated risk last year by accepting a new role on a new continent and moving halfway across the world.
 It didn’t work out as planned but I learned so many things along the way as did my family.
 As a leader and as a family unit we learned that we were adaptable, can deal with uncertainty and embrace a new environment – all the skills essential for leadership and growth.

 Trusting your instincts and overcoming your fears is essential to leadership and skiing.
 I am an intermediate skier and like my long blue runs while perfecting my turns.
 I had a skiing accident a couple of years ago and am always thinking… ‘What if I fall and injure myself again?’

 It is this self-limiting belief that is sometimes holding back my skiing potential.
 I have to challenge myself and go down those black runs where I know I have the technical ability.
 In leadership, you have to apply the same mentality – step out of your comfort zone, be vulnerable and overcome your fears.

 You might fail but you might also succeed.

 As any avid skier or snowboarder will attest, you will fall and that’s part of the sport.
 Another skier recently told me, if you’re not falling once in a while then you’re not challenging yourself.
 I certainly faced some setback, but they are usually the most rewarding experiences.

-This is a photo of me halfway down my first black run at Marmot Basin in the Rockies in Canada.
-I fell after my first turn as my skis caught some ice and I fell in the most spectacular fashion, skis and poles thrown everywhere, sliding down the mountain while a crowd of what seemed like a hundred people were watching (maybe there were five skiers) behind me waiting to drop in.
+Halfway down my first black run at Marmot Basin in the Rockies in Canada, I fell after my first turn as my skis caught some ice.
+I fell in the most spectacular fashion, skis and poles thrown everywhere, sliding down the mountain while a crowd of what seemed like a hundred people were watching (maybe there were five skiers) behind me waiting to drop in.

 Once I stopped sliding, I sat up and laughed so hard (I knew I wasn’t hurt) while the skiers behind me brought down my gear.
 I was a little shaken and wondered how was I going to get down this mountain?